blackducksoftware/synopsys-operator/README.md

 - perceptor-image-facade
 - perceptor-scan

-To run it, clone this repo and simply run: `install.sh`
+To run it, clone this repo and simply run: `install.sh --prompt`

 ## Tested Cluster Versions

-Protoform has been run agaginst he following clusters:
+Protoform has been run against the following clusters:

 - Kubernetes 1.9.1
-- Openshift Origin 3.7
+- Openshift Origin 3.6, 3.7 and 3.9

 ## Prerequisites